gamesbook/protograf/docs/source/hexagonal_grids.rst

       - *x* and *y* - the upper-left corner of the grid
       - *height* - the side-to-side height of a hexagon in the grid
-      - *sides* - the number of hexagons running along each "edge" of the grid; there are six sides in all
+      - *sides* - the number of hexagons running along each "edge" of the grid; there are six edges in all
       - *fill* - color used for area of each hexagon in the grid
       - *hex_layout* is set to ``circle`` to create a circular grid
       - *centre_shape* - a shape that will appear inside all hexagons